 What technology do I need for a video visit?

 Video conferencing can be done using a smartphone, laptop computer, tablet or desktop computer – any device with an integrated camera.
 You only need to download Zoom and create a MyChart account.

-How has the coronavirus crisis affected telehealth?
+How has the COVID-19 pandemic affected telehealth?

 We've ramped up telehealth services substantially since the pandemic began.
 Our providers are using video visits with patients whenever appropriate, to help keep everyone safe.